n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 run.
 Another implementation might examine the active font to see if it includes a relevant `blwf` or `pstf` lookup in the GSUB table.

-> Note: The algorithm is designed to work for all Indic
-> scripts.
-However, Malayalam does not utilize pre-base reordering "Ra".

 #### 2.2: Matra decomposition ####